kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 9**
         1. ### **Hint**
+        The password for the next level is stored in the file `data.txt` in one of the few human-readable strings, preceded by several `=` characters.

         2. ### **Solution**
             - First ssh into the host server as the user `bandit9`